 Many band members from the 1960's are familiar with Mr Tan.
 If you are, do write in to tell us.

-Henry Chua (Quests) and Horace Wee (RTS Orchestra) letters will be posted after this one next week.
+Henry Chua (Quests) and Horace Wee (RTS Orchestra) tribute.
+Connect here:

 Images: 1) Courtesy of Lee Kip Lin and National Library Board;